-- If the physician or eligible psychologist has reason to believe that the (4) respondent is not mentally retarded, the physician or psychologist shall proceed according to the provisions of Part 7 of this Article. - The findings of the physician or eligible psychologist and the facts on which they are based shall be in writing in all cases.
+(4) If the physician or eligible psychologist has reason to believe that the respondent is not mentally retarded, the physician or psychologist shall proceed according to the provisions of Part 7 of this Article.

+(e) The findings of the physician or eligible psychologist and the facts on which they are based shall be in writing in all cases.
 The physician or eligible psychologist shall send a copy of the findings to the clerk of superior court by the most reliable and expeditious means.
-If it cannot be reasonably anticipated that the clerk will receive the copy within 48 hours of the time that it was signed, the physician or eligible psychologist shall also communicate these findings to the clerk by telephone. - (f) When outpatient commitment is recommended, the examining physician or eligible psychologist, if different from the proposed outpatient treatment physician or center, shall give the respondent a written notice listing the name, address, and telephone number of the proposed outpatient treatment facility and directing the respondent to appear at the address at a specified date and time.
-The examining physician or eligible psychologist before the appointment shall notify by telephone the designated outpatient treatment facility and shall send a copy of the notice and the examination report to the facility. - The physician or eligible psychologist, at the completion of the examination, shall provide the individual who initiated the involuntary action with specific information regarding the next steps that will occur for the respondent, and information regarding whom to contact in order to protest the outcome of the examination.
+If it cannot be reasonably anticipated that the clerk will receive the copy within 48 hours of the time that it was signed, the physician or eligible psychologist shall also communicate these findings to the clerk by telephone.

+(f) When outpatient commitment is recommended, the examining physician or eligible psychologist, if different from the proposed outpatient treatment physician or center, shall give the respondent a written notice listing the name, address, and telephone number of the proposed outpatient treatment facility and directing the respondent to appear at the address at a specified date and time.
+The examining physician or eligible psychologist, before the appointment, shall notify by telephone the designated outpatient treatment facility and shall send a copy of the notice and the examination report to the facility.

+(g) The physician or eligible psychologist, at the completion of the examination, shall provide the respondent with specific information regarding the next steps that will occur.